Complete Guide to Self-Publishing Australia

 They’ll go above and beyond to see their authors succeed, but others will simply publish the book, and that’s it.
 It’s very important that you consider all your options and do a lot of research before handing over any money to a hybrid or vanity publisher.
 Read the fine print in your contract carefully.

 The final option is a traditional publisher.
 You need to follow their submittal guidelines and submit your manuscript.
 If they’re interested, they’ll get back to you with an offer.
-With limited amounts of space, it can be a very long and hard road to trying to find a traditional publisher, but not impossible.
-A lot of self-published authors in Australia manage to secure traditional publishing deals after releasing their books.
+With limited space, it can be a long and difficult road to find a traditional publisher, but not impossible.
+Many self-published authors in Australia secure traditional publishing deals after releasing their books.

 If you are planning on self-publishing, you’ll need to focus on the following: